Bloxham School: Egerton's school

 The school quickly grew, rising to two hundred pupils in twenty years.
 Despite Egerton's plans for the school to provide for local farmers and tradesmen, a report in 1870 found that most of the boys were from professional, ecclesiastical and military families.
 An 1879 plan by Egerton and Liddon to affiliate the school with Keble College, Oxford never came to fruition, and Egerton was forced to look elsewhere to ensure the school's long-term viability.
 The Bloxham School Trust was established in 1884, and in 1897 the school was admitted into the Woodard Corporation.
 Frederick Scobell Boissier, father of Harrow headmaster Arthur Boissier, taught at Bloxham from 1878 to 1898 and was headmaster from 1886.
 Education at the school focused on the notions of religious and civic duty, and the Anglo-Catholic nature of the foundation of the school remained a defining feature.
 Proposals to secularise the school by renaming it 'Bloxham College' were rejected in 1911 and 1951.
 Bloxham's first headmaster to not be a priest was only appointed in 1925.

 During the 1890s, Bloxham shrank in size as the local provision of state education improved.
 The Education Act 1902 worsened the situation, as did a growing prejudice against high church practices in schools.
 The school's impressive academic record and high Oxbridge entrant rates in the 1900s helped it to survive.
 By the 1910s, a prefect system, house rivalries, corporal punishment and fagging confirmed Bloxham's identity as a conforming public school, although the latter two practices were abolished in the 1970s.
 Like many public schools, Bloxham suffered disproportionately high casualties during the First World War, in which over 400 current and former pupils served and 79 were killed.
-The school survived the subsequent economic depression, and embarked upon a series of ambitious educational and building reforms led by the school's first lay headmaster, Armitage.
+The school survived the subsequent economic depression, and embarked upon a series of ambitious educational and building reforms led by the school's first lay headmaster, Valentine Armitage.
 During the 1960s the school pioneered a tutoring system in which boys of multiple year groups shared a tutor.
 This system has since been imitated by many other boarding schools.
 Girls started to be admitted into the sixth form in small numbers in the early 1970s and the school became fully co-educational in 1998.
 The Lower School, for pupils aged 11–13, was opened in 1994.

+Academic performance

+The school achieved 52% 9-7 grades in the 2022 GCSEs.